History of the Casa

 One of our builders suggested ‘Casa Ventosa’ – Windy House – after the strong, winter winds blustering along the valley and through the mountains.

-The heating contractor suggested ‘Casa Calda’ – Warm House – at the same time he was installing the many central heating and AC units – all in addition to open fireplaces for log fires and also a wood burning, tiled stufa – Italian stove – in our own apartment.
+The heating contractor suggested ‘Casa Calda’ – Warm House – at the same time he was installing the many central heating and AC units – all in addition to fireplaces for log fires and a wood burning, tiled stufa – Italian stove – in our own apartment.

 However, everyone who worked on, or visited the farmhouse commented on the amazing views and the stunning sunsets so it had to be Casa Bella Vista – House with the beautiful View.